How to Navigate ADA Compliance and Website Accessibility Lawsuits

 What is WCAG 2.2?

-The ADA does not actually have technical standards for web accessibility.
+The ADA itself does not have technical standards for web accessibility.
 Rather, the act requires sites to be accessible.
 To create accessible websites, the DOJ has recommended businesses follow WCAG requirements, which is a list of guidelines created and published by the World Wide Web Consortium (W3C).

 • Perceivable: All information on a website is presented in a way users can understand.
 More simply, content should not be invisible to any of a user’s senses.